oguiaquino/GuiAquinoDev/README.md

   🌱 I’m currently studying Web development at [Trybe](https://github.com/betrybe/)

+  🚀 Evolving exponentially in <strong>ReactJS</strong> and its ecosystem.

    ⚛️ JavaScript | NodeJS | React | TypeScript

   📫 How to reach me: